Best Things to Do in Bangkok with Kids

 Can’t you tell, we come here often!

-This is another awesome restaurant with a pretty big outdoor playground, but it’s a bit outside the city.
+This is another awesome restaurant with a pretty big outdoor playground with sand pit, climbing structure, water play, etc.

 This is another fun buffet where you grill your own food.
 They also have pre-cooked food options on the buffet as well.